Change the name of a co-operative

 - having a quorum (minimum number of members necessary) at the time of the vote

-- having at least two-thirds of members who are present (in person) at the meeting vote in favour of the change
+- having at least two-thirds of members who are present at the meeting vote in favour of the change

 - having the secretary complete and sign the Special Resolution Change of Name Form